nashville-software-school/client-side-mastery/project-daily-journal/chapters/DAILY_JOURNAL_MOOD.md

 # Related Data in Daily Journal

-> **Task**: Normalize API so that moods are their own collection, and the PK is stored as a FK in each item in the `entries` collection.
+> **Task**: Normalize your API so that moods are their own collection, and the primary key is stored as a foreign key in each item in the `entries` collection.

 Until now, you've been storing each entry's mood as a direct property of the entry.